joaconstrictor/Cyber-Defense/Tier-1/tier-one-walkthrough.md

 ![olevba](https://github.com/joaconstrictor/Cyber-Defense/blob/main/Tier-1/images/olevba.png)
 ![olevba](https://github.com/joaconstrictor/Cyber-Defense/blob/main/Tier-1/images/olevba2.png)

-There is an AutoOpen on this file, which means that in this phishing campaign, users who received an email with the infected document and who open this document will get infected.
+There is an AutoExec in this file, which means that in this phishing campaign, users who received an email with the infected document and who open this document will get infected.
 We can also determine there are some Windows API calls of interest such as CreateThread, VirtualAlloc, RtlMoveMemory, etc., that may inject code into another process.

 5. Using a Python script I converted the array present in the macros into characters and sent the output to strings to analyze.